dev-parkins/EfCore.Shaman/README.md

+## Intent

+This is a personal project is a fork of the original efcoreshaman repository to resolve issues found in .Net Core 2.0.

 ## Core.Shaman

 There is still a lot of flaws in EntityFrameworkCore.
 Many of them is really irritating.
 That's why first name of this library was EfCore.Irritation :).